Dominion of Melchizedek: Frauds linked to the Dominion of Melchizedek

 The DoM has also been involved in selling passports widely regarded as fraudulent, misrepresenting them as internationally recognised.
 In 1998, three individuals purporting to be officials of the DoM were arrested in the Philippines.
 The ringleader, John Gillespie, an Australian felon who was involved in the Fine Cotton horse substitution scam, eluded capture.
 The passport scam grossed an estimated US$1,000,000 from hundreds of individuals, with some paying up to $3,500 for these documents.

 Across all the purported schemes DoM has been accused of involvement in, one source estimates that the total value of funds raised may exceed US$500 million.

 Principal figures

 David Evan Pedley

 After being convicted of several financial crimes in the 1970s, including stock fraud, David Pedley was incarcerated.
-He claims the charges were false and the result of a "witch-hunt" against him.
+He claimed the charges were false and the result of a "witch-hunt" against him.
 While incarcerated, he started a cattle business, which his son Mark operated for him in Los Angeles, California.

 While in Mexican custody Pedley apparently died, though the circumstances are not clear.
 A closed casket funeral was held in Altadena, California in 1987.
 At the funeral, FBI agents approached the Pedley family and requested to fingerprint David Pedley's body.
-This request was denied by the family and allegedly some government regulators believe that Pedley is still alive.
+This request was denied by the family and allegedly some government regulators believed that Pedley was still alive.

 Pedley is the co-author, with his son, of the Melchizedek Bible.